 There are special energy tariffs for charging your car at home

-Many energy providers have launched special tariffs aimed specifically at EV owners in recent years.
+In recent years, many energy providers have offered special tariffs aimed specifically at EV owners.
 Generally, these tariffs work by charging you one rate for your electricity during the day, for all your normal use, then charging you a much cheaper rate overnight.
 This lets you charge the car for cheap while you sleep.

 How much will charging at home cost me?

 It all depends on the size of your car's battery, how often you use it, the energy tariff you're on and how much you use public charge points.
-But as an example, charging a Nissan Leaf from empty to full once a week (which would give you about 160 miles) would cost about £560 a year on a price-capped tariff, or around £148 a year on the cheapest specialist EV tariff if you can stick to only charging your vehicle overnight when the rate is cheap.
+But as an example, charging a Nissan Leaf from empty to full once a week (which would give you about 160 miles) would cost about £140 a year on the cheapest EV tariff.

 To compare specific models, Pod Point has a journey cost calculator that lets you compare individual petrol or diesel cars against electric cars, based on the price you pay for petrol and how much you pay for electricity.